giucris/yasp/README.md

 ## Usage

-Yasp provide 3 different module and you can use any one of them.
+Yasp provide 3 different module, you can use any one of them.

 * **YaspApp** provide the highest possible level of abstraction for your ETL job and come with an executable main class.
   Allow you to manage complex big data etl job with a simple yml file